jituchiha/Cafe/README.md

 ## Future Scope

+- **UI Features:** Would implement smooth transitions and better UI
 - **User Authentication:** Plan to implement Google and Apple sign-in.
 - **Social Features:** Enable users to share their favorite cafes on social media.
 - **Advanced Filtering:** Introduce more filtering options for search (e.g., price range, ambiance).